 - They can be made revocable, allowing you to amend the terms of the trust.

-- Allow for greater control to plan for multiple situations.
+- Allow for greater control to plan for various different situations.

 Since trusts allow for more detailed and in-depth control over your assets, they do take longer to finalize than wills.
 It is wise to consult with professional estate planning services when planning a trust due to the amount of administration they require.